New York City Speeding Accident Lawyer

 Drivers rarely admit to speeding.
 Unless a police officer happened to have a radar gun pointed their way at the time of the accident, proving that speed was a factor can get complicated.

-This is where the skill and expertise of your personal injury attorneys becomes important.
+This is where the skill and expertise of your personal injury attorneys become important.
 The police report plays an important factor, but it isn’t conclusive.
 At Rosenbaum & Rosenbaum, P.C., our skilled NYC car accident lawyers will:

 - Visit the scene of the accident to examine skid marks, road conditions and other factors